bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borel-armand.md

 9. Authored a paper that demonstrates the existence of nonarchimedean measures.
 10. Co-authored a paper that links differential equations and holomorphic bundles and provided a new understanding of the geometric structure of the group of rational points of certain algebraic varieties.

-Born 21 May1923, La Chaux-de-Fonds, Switzerland.
+Born 21 May 1923, La Chaux-de-Fonds, Switzerland.
 Died 11 August 2003, Princeton, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Borel_Armand/)